 You might have noticed a growing number of products with the words “anti-pollution” plastered on them, but what does it mean?
 We know that we deal with environmental pollution on the daily but how much it can actually affect our skin?
-So here, we give you the lowdown on another one of 2019’s big skincare trends: the rise of the anti-pollution beauty products.
+So here, we give you the lowdown on another one of 2019’s big skincare trends: the rise of the anti-pollution skincare products.

 Can pollution cause skin damage?